BlockCertsAI/BCAI-Canon/README.md

 The last blockchain humanity will ever need.

-Twenty years in the making.
+Ten years in the making.
 One substrate.
 The end of fraud at the protocol layer.